wreising/Week_5-Homework_2/README-criteria.md

 ### Hints

-🟩 * Create multiple HTML templates for each type of user.
+✅ * Create multiple HTML templates for each type of user.
 For example, you could use the following templates:

-  * 🟩 `main.html`
+  * ✅ `main.html`

-  * 🟩 `engineer.html`
+  * ✅ `engineer.html`

-  * 🟩 `intern.html`
+  * ✅ `intern.html`

-  * 🟩 `manager.html`
+  * ✅ `manager.html`

 * You will want to make your methods as pure as possible.
-This means try to 🟩 make your methods simple so that they are easier to test.
+This means try to ✅ make your methods simple so that they are easier to test.

-* The different 🟩 employee types should all inherit some methods and properties from a base class of `Employee`.
+* The different ✅ employee types should all inherit some methods and properties from a base class of `Employee`.

 * In your HTML template files, you may want to 🟩 add a placeholder character that helps your program identify where the dynamic markup begins and ends.

 ## Minimum Requirements

-* 🟩 Functional application.
+* ✅ Functional application.

-* 🟩 GitHub repository with a unique name and a README describing the project.
+* ✅ GitHub repository with a unique name and a README describing the project.

-* 🟩User can use the CLI to generate an HTML page that displays information about their team.
+* ✅ User can use the CLI to generate an HTML page that displays information about their team.

-* 🟩 All tests must pass.
+* ✅ All tests must pass.

 ### Classes
-The project must have the these classes: 🟩 `Employee`, 🟩 `Manager`, 🟩 `Engineer`, 🟩 `Intern`.
+The project must have the these classes: ✅ `Employee`, ✅ `Manager`, ✅ `Engineer`, ✅ `Intern`.
 The tests for these classes in the `tests` directory must all pass.

 The first class is an `Employee` parent class with the following properties and
 methods:

-  * 🟩 name
+  * ✅ name
-  * 🟩 id
+  * ✅ id
-  * 🟩 email
+  * ✅ email
-  * 🟩 getName()
+  * ✅ getName()
-  * 🟩 getId()
+  * ✅ getId()
-  * 🟩 getEmail()
+  * ✅ getEmail()
-  * 🟩 getRole() // Returns 'Employee'
+  * ✅ getRole() // Returns 'Employee'

 The other three classes will extend `Employee`.

-In addition to `Employee`'s properties and methods, 🟩 `Manager` will also have:
+In addition to `Employee`'s properties and methods, ✅ `Manager` will also have:

-  * 🟩 officeNumber
+  * ✅ officeNumber

-  * 🟩 getRole() // Overridden to return 'Manager'
+  * ✅ getRole() // Overridden to return 'Manager'

-In addition to `Employee`'s properties and methods, 🟩 `Engineer` will also have:
+In addition to `Employee`'s properties and methods, ✅ `Engineer` will also have:

-  * 🟩 github  // GitHub username
+  * ✅ github  // GitHub username

-  * 🟩 getGithub()
+  * ✅ getGithub()

-  * 🟩 getRole() // Overridden to return 'Engineer'
+  * ✅ getRole() // Overridden to return 'Engineer'

-In addition to `Employee`'s properties and methods, 🟩 `Intern` will also have:
+In addition to `Employee`'s properties and methods, ✅ `Intern` will also have:

-  * 🟩 school
+  * ✅ school

-  * 🟩 getSchool()
+  * ✅ getSchool()

-  * 🟩 getRole() // Overridden to return 'Intern'
+  * ✅ getRole() // Overridden to return 'Intern'

 ### User input